alyssadata/ai-foundations-world-execution/06_usefulness-is-not-source.md

 The following collapses are invalid:

-The framework is useful, therefore it is ownerless.
+- The framework is useful, therefore it is ownerless.

-The definition is clear, therefore anyone could have made it.
+- The definition is clear, therefore anyone could have made it.

-The structure can be implemented, therefore the source no longer matters.
+- The structure can be implemented, therefore the source no longer matters.

-The language is simple, therefore it is generic.
+- The language is simple, therefore it is generic.

-The idea is usable, therefore it belongs to everyone.
+- The idea is usable, therefore origin has transferred.

-The system can run without Alyssa, therefore Alyssa is replaceable.
+- The system can be implemented without naming the source, therefore the source-position is optional.

-The work can be adopted, therefore source authority has transferred.
+- The work can be adopted, therefore authorship has been absorbed.

 These are usefulness collapses.